-After you have shared all your ideas and have a solid project scope and outline, give your freelancer time to take a step back and assess.
-Discussion is detail-oriented, and your freelancer will need to switch gears at this point.
+After you have shared all your ideas and have a solid project scope and outline, give the freelancer time to take a step back and assess.
+Discussion is detail-oriented, and the freelancer will need to switch gears at this point.
 You will want to add to your scope a proper assessment of how long the whole project is going to take.
-Your freelancer will also need to think about the specific tools that they will need to get the job done right.
+The freelancer will also need to think about the specific tools that they will need to get tasks done right.

 Meet for Regular Assessments

 You and the freelancer should set regular meetings to check in and review progress.
 This helps keep you both on the right track and allows you to make tweaks here and there.
 No plan is perfect, and you will see and want new and different things as the project progresses.

 The first meeting should be set right after you have completed the scope and estimate project delivery date.
 This meeting will be to discuss milestones and the hours that each stage of the project will take to complete.
 Going through this ensures that you can align your schedules and make any related adjustments to the whole project.
 Your succeeding meetings will be to review and assess these milestones and discuss any further adjustments before anything can progress in the wrong direction.
 This will save you loads of headache and keep you on target both time and money-wise.

 Be Active and Available

 You’re ready to get started on the project proper, but you have to stick to the plan.
 When you agree with the freelancer on the milestones and meetings, you have to also agree to do your best to stay on schedule.
 There will be little things here and there – no one can think of every possible angle and avoid every hitch.
 This is where it is important to make sure that you can stay in touch with each other for the day-to-day stuff.